hannahilea/hannahilea.github.io/blog/musidex/src.md

 published: Wed, 18 Feb 2026 22:50:00 EST
 ---

 While I listen to a lot of music, my ~~object permanence~~ active recall is weak when it comes to remembering the artists and albums that I love.[^recall] This didn't used to be a problem, as flipping through my CDs or (later) scrolling through my iTunes library would jog my memory.
 When I switched over to using music streaming services my listening patterns shifted towards recent releases, and I found myself inadvertently losing track of the broad back catalog of music I loved.

 [^recall]: To the point where when asked what kind of music I like, I've panicked and not been able to come with anything at all.

-Several years ago I decided that I wanted a physical manifestation of my favorite albums, an analog reminder of myself through reminding me of the music I've loved.
-A collection for re-discovery, by myself or anyone visiting my home.
+Several years ago I decided that I wanted a physical manifestation of my favorite albums: an analog reminder of myself through the music I've loved, and a collection for re-discovery, by myself or for anyone visiting my home.
 I didn't want to stop using a streaming service, but I did want to supplement it with a physical link of some sort.[^jukebox]

 I couldn't find a suitable solution, so I made one.
 Enter: the Musidex!